Buying or selling a vehicle online can be risky. Let’s work together to make it safer.

 If a deposit is requested or agreed, don’t pay more than you are willing to lose and confirm with the seller that they will refund the deposit if you don’t purchase the vehicle.
 Be wary of requests for up-front transportation fees, it could be a scam.

-We recommend researching the seller as well as their vehicle.
+Research the seller as well as their vehicle.
 Try to ascertain that the vehicle actually exists.
 Most fraudulent sellers will try to persuade you to transfer money before you’ve even had sight of the vehicle, citing any one of a number of excuses.
 Often, they will insist on communicating only via email rather than on the phone.

 to be true, that could indeed be the case.
 Research other similar vehicles or perform a free valuation on AutoTrader.
-If the vehicle is below market value, beware.
-Ask the seller questions about its valuation, there may be underlying reasons if the vehicle is under-priced.
+If the vehicle is below market value, think twice.
+Ask the seller questions about its valuation, there may be genuine underlying reasons if the vehicle is under-priced.

 Take the vehicle for a test drive

-Be sure to thoroughly inspect any vehicle you are looking to purchase, and take it for a test drive.
+Thoroughly inspect any vehicle you are looking to purchase, and take it for a test drive.
 This should always be done from the seller’s premises or their home; never let the person meet you by the roadside or any other random location.
 Also, consider an inspection by the AA,RAC or other reputable organisation offering the service.

 Have all the relevant paperwork together, such as the V5C, service history and MOT certificate, for a potential buyer to review.
 Buyers may wish to check details such as the address on the V5C and the mileage in the most recent MOT certificate.
 Never let the buyer photograph your documents, in case the request is fraudulent.

 Beware of scammers

 Always meet the buyer.
-Request the potential buyer’s contact details, such as their phone number and full home address, and proof of identity, driving licence is ideal.
+Request their contact details, such as their phone number and full home address, and proof of identity – a driving licence is ideal.
 This should give you further reassurances, and a legitimate buyer should be happy to provide this information.

 Test drive advice